 AV Receiver Prices Set to Increase Following Fire

-Last month, a factory burned down in China.
+Last month, a factory burned down in Japan.
 With all that has gone on in 2020, that may not be the scariest statement you’ve read recently.
 But if you care about AV and home theater, it should worry you.
 Especially if you had plans for a new receiver in a year or two.
 Because AV receiver prices are set to increase.
 Possibly, they’ll go WAY up!

 HDMI 2.1 has finally started making inroads into home theater gear.
 Currently, receivers from Denon and Marantz sport a single HDMI 2.1 input, and offerings from Yamaha have only three.
 When something as new and exciting as HDMI 2.1, and its promise of higher bitrates, hits the market, this is what manufacturers do.
 They try to get them into products as soon as possible.
 Even if their implementation is buggy and lackluster.
 All that matters to them is that AV receiver prices stay about the same.
 If that means fewer inputs because of cost, that’s fine.

 What to Do if AV Receiver Prices to Increase

 So, we’ve been saying this is a great year to skip buying a new AV receiver.
 Not because of the receiver prices, but because of HDMI.
 Wait until the manufacturers get their HDMI 2.1 ports on most if not all of the inputs and then buy.
 Getting a home theater receiver with only one input, or even three is a gamble.
 You run the risk of running out as you add to your system.
 Futureproofing an AV receiver isn’t easy, but this is a clear case for waiting.

 And then the fire at the AKM Factory happened.